 Anti-Fatigue Mats and Shoe Insoles are both used in workplaces to help prevent the negative health effects of standing occupations.
-In this article, we take a look at the problem, and explore what each has to offer in terms of providing comfort, preventing fatigue and also how cost effective both solutions are for your workforce.
+In this article, we take a look at the problem, and explore what each has to offer in terms of providing comfort, preventing workplace fatigue and also how cost effective both solutions are for your workforce.

 Most people within industry are aware that prolonged standing at work is a cause of fatigue and musculoskeletal disorders (MSDs).
 And public health bodies and medical experts agree, there are consequences for the workforce when no action is taken.

 But it is not only the health of workers on the shop floor, the ramifications for businesses and the economy mount up to 6.6 Million working days lost every year, with more than 45% of the workforce in Europe complain about standing in tiring positions at work.

 We have a wide range of anti fatigue flooring from economy anti fatigue mats to premium anti fatigue mats.